cniklaus/text-simplification/README.md

 # text-simplification

 SARI.py originally by Wei Xu (Ohio State University).
+We have modified it to allow use on sentence-aligned text files rather than individual sentences.
 If used, please reference her paper:
 <pre><code>
  @article{Xu-EtAl:2016:TACL,
  author = {Wei Xu and Courtney Napoles and Ellie Pavlick and Quanze Chen and Chris Callison-Burch},